Declaring the need for change is not enough. And implementing a “change program” may not even be enough to get you the change you want.

 - One size almost never fits all.
 It’s unbelievably difficult to create and sustain significant change with any kind of program or initiative that’s “off the shelf” or worked somewhere else, but which hasn’t been designed — or at least tailored specifically — for your or your organization’s actual needs and circumstances.

-- Even after you begin to see the change you want, you need to integrate its ongoing steps, tasks, or behaviors into the normal fabric of your personal or workplace life if you want the change to be sustainable.
+- Early change is fragile.
+If you want the change to be sustainable, you need to integrate its ongoing steps, tasks, or behaviors into the normal fabric of your personal or workplace life.
 Otherwise, the new behaviors are likely to fall away as soon as there’s any distraction or a disruptive event.

 Four Ways to Drive Change